mwycombe/CribbageQt/CribbageQt/Techniques.md

             self._my_value = value
             self.strValueChanged.emit(value)
 ---
+In addition to using the QtProperties, one should use the QIntValidator with any LineEdit field that should deliver integer input.

+In tkinter the textvariable is defined within the tkinter entry field so it performs the necessary validation and str/int conversion from intrinsic knowledge of what kind of field it is.
+This is not possible using PyQt without subclassing the PyQt fields as the ui is generated from QtDesigner.

 **Things to observe**
 1. The two signals must be defined inside a QObject derived class.